CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 The main documentation for **Feature-Based Molecular Networking** (FBMN) [can be accessed here](featurebasedmolecularnetworking.md).
 See [our preprint on bioaRxiv](https://www.biorxiv.org/content/10.1101/812404v1).

-Below we describe how to use **MZmine** with the FBMN workflow on GNPS.
+Below we describe how to use **MZmine2 v2.51** with the FBMN workflow on GNPS.
+We have previously written the documentation for v2.33 and have noted differences in the software versions.

 ## Mass spectrometry processing with MZmine